osarup/TestingGit/README.md

 "git remote -v" //Check if upstream has been added.

-"git fetch upstream" //Fetch all the branches of that remote into remote-tracking branches, such as upstream/master "git checkout master"
+"git fetch upstream" //Fetch all the branches of that remote into remote-tracking branches, such as upstream/master

+"git checkout master" //Very important in order to switch to master branch of upstream

  Rewrite your master branch so that any commits of yours that aren't already in upstream/master are replayed on top of that other branch:

-"git rebase upstream/master"
+"git marge upstream/master"

 That's it.
 Now you can carry on with "git push -u origin master", to make all the updated changes to you repo on github.